jaakkopasanen/AutoEq/results/innerfidelity/sbaf-serious/Klipsch Reference One/README.md

 -6.4dB` and instead set Global volume in the UI for both channels to **-64**

 ### Peace
-In case of using Peace, click *Import* in Peace GUI and select `Klipsch Reference One ParametricEQ.txt`.
+In case of using Peace, click *Import* in Peace GUI and select `Klipsch Reference ONE ParametricEQ.txt`.

 ### Parametric EQs
 In case of using other parametric equalizer, apply preamp of **-6.0dB** and build filters manually with